Sashafirce/Hyggeland-project-Data-analysis/README.md

     - Prioritised data cleaning first, then layered in EDA → segmentation → pricing insights → strategy.

-    - Used a jupyter notebook format for clarity with the coding.
+    - Used a Jupyter notebook format for clarity with the coding.

-    - The step-by-step build-up made it possible to make changes right away based on what was found.
+    - The step-by-step build-up made it possible to make changes immediately based on what was found.

 4. Use of Generative AI:

-    - AI supported: Code debugging and optimisation (e.g., visual tweaks, seaborn vs plotly conversion), and the interpretation based on output of elasticity.
-Grammarly software used to correct and improve the drafting of the documents.
+    - AI supported: Code debugging and optimisation (e.g., visual tweaks, seaborn vs plotly conversion), and the interpretation based on the output of elasticity.
+Grammarly software is used to correct and improve the drafting of documents.

 ## **Ethical considerations**
-• There were no issues with customers privacy since all of them were identified by a code number.
-One disadvantage is that make more difficult to do a customer segmentation by gender, age, or sex.
+• There were no issues with customers' privacy since all of them were identified by a code number.
+One disadvantage is that it makes it more difficult to segment customers by gender, age, or sex.

 ## **Development Roadmap**
-• Internet conection
+• Internet connection.
 • Struggles with time management.
 ## **Main Data Analysis Libraries**
 •	Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.
 ## Credits

-• https://www.w3schools.com/python/pandas/pandas_analyzing.asp It helped me to understand and learn how to do the data analysis properly.
+• https://www.w3schools.com/python/pandas/pandas_analyzing.asp.
+It helped me understand and learn how to analyse the data properly.
-• https://copilot.microsoft.com/chats/NdbvxkFKX1cA4RBrX4jtu I used it specificaly log and syntax errors
+• https://copilot.microsoft.com/chats/NdbvxkFKX1cA4RBrX4jtu I used it specifically for logic and syntax errors.
 • https://www.markdownguide.org/basic-syntax/ I needed to write the README document.

 ## **Media**
-•The images used for  the present document was created with Canvas.
+•The images used for  the present document were created with Canvas.

 ## **Acknowledgements**
-•Thank the people who provided support through this project, especially Emma and Mark always patient and ready to help me any time.
+•Thank the people who provided support through this project, especially Emma and Mark, who were always patient and ready to help me anytime.

 •"Last but not least, I wanna thank me,
  I wanna thank me for believing in me
 I wanna thank me for doing all this hard work,
 I wanna thank me for having no days off,
-I wanna thank me for, for never quitting."
+I wanna thank me for never quitting."